Wamala-Emmanuel/CRUD-with-Pug-MongoDB/README.md

 # CRUD-with-Pug-MongoDB
-A basic CRUD web application with MongoDB, ExpressJs, Pug &amp; NodeJs.
+A basic CRUD web application with MongoDB, ExpressJs, Pug &amp; NodeJs. <br>
-It uses passportJs and express sessions for authentication, and mongoose to manipulate the database.
+It uses passportJs and express sessions for authentication, and mongoose to manipulate the database.<br>
 Front-end input validation is typed in VanillaJs.
 ___
 ## Instructions